 Specific Illnesses Related to More or Less Sleep

 There are health conditions that can be directly or indirectly related to your dog wanting to sleep and lay down more.
-They range from physical and mobility issues, to mental issues, and some involve abnormalities of internal organs or the metabolism of your dog.
+They range from physical/mobility issues to mental issues, and some involve abnormalities of internal organs or the metabolism of your dog.

 |Health Conditions Causing Increased Sleep||Health Conditions Causing Decreased or Fragmented Sleep|

 |Hypothyroid||Stress and anxiety|

 |Heart or Lung Disease||Canine Cognitive Dysfunction (senior dogs)|

 |Internal organ dysfunction (often you may also see lethargy, decreased appetite, vomiting, diarrhea, coughing, etc)||Pain and internal discomfort|

 Changes in sleep patterns accompanied by vomiting, diarrhea, lethargy, and less energy, are strong indications that something might be wrong and your pup is not feeling well.
 If you are noticing any of these changes and deviations from the normal routine, a physical examination with your veterinarian should be high on your priority list.
 On the flip side, sleeping less, pacing, drooling, seeming uncomfortable, increased aggression or changes in personality accompanying decreased sleep can also be an indicator that something internal may be going on.